AllenInstitute/AllenSDK/doc_template/brain_observatory.rst

 .. image:: /_static/container_session_layout.png
    :align: center

+**Note:** Version 1.3 of scipy fixed an error in its 2 sample Kolmogorov-Smirnoff test implementation.
+The new version produces more accurate p values for small and medium-sized samples.
+This change impacts speed tuning analysis p values (as returned by `StimulusAnalysis.get_speed_tuning`).
+If you access precalculated analysis results via `BrainObservatoryCache.get_ophys_experiment_analysis`, you will see values calculated using an older version of scipy's `ks_2samp`.
+To access values calculated from the new version, install scipy>=1.3.0 in your environment and construct a `StimulusAnalysis` object from a `BrainObservatoryNwbDataSet` (as returned by `BrainObservatoryCache.get_ophys_experiment_data`).

 **Note:** Data collected after September 2016 uses a new session C stimulus designed to better-characterize spatial receptive fields in higher visual areas.
 The original locally sparse noise stimulus used 4.65 visual degree pixels.
 Session C2 broke that stimulus into two separate stimulus blocks: one with 4.65 degree pixels and one with 9.3 degree pixels.
 Note that the :py:mod:`~allensdk.brain_observatory.stimulus_info`